 Altius Renewable Royalties Corp.
-Notice of Annual Meeting of Shareholders To Be Held On May 24, 2023 https://virtual-meetings.tsxtrust.com/en/1468 for the following purposes:
+Notice of Annual and Special Meeting of Shareholders To Be Held On May 22, 2024 and also physically at the offices of Altius Minerals Corporation, 38 Duffy Place, St John's, Newfoundland for the following purposes:

-All capitalized terms used herein but not otherwise defined have the meaning ascribed thereto in the accompanying management information circular dated April 11, 2023 (the "Circular").
+All capitalized terms used herein but not otherwise defined have the meaning ascribed thereto in the accompanying management information circular dated April 8, 2024 (the "Circular").

-Notice is hereby given that the Meeting of the holders (the "Shareholders") of common shares ("Common Shares") of Altius Renewable Royalties Corp. ("ARR" or the "Company") will be held on May 24, 2023 at 3:00 p.m.
-(ET) virtually via live audio webcast online at
+Notice is hereby given that the Meeting of the holders (the "Shareholders") of common shares ("Common Shares") of Altius Renewable Royalties Corp. ("ARR" or the "Company") will be held on May 22, 2024 at 11:00 am (EDT) in a hybrid format.
+The Meeting will be held virtually via live audio webcast online at https://virtual-meetings.tsxtrust.com/en/1624

-- (a) to receive the financial statements for the year ended December 31, 2022 and the auditors' report thereon; - (b) to re-appoint Deloitte LLP, Chartered Professional Accountants as the auditors of the Company for the ensuing year and to authorize the directors of the Company (the "Directors") to fix their remuneration; - (c) to elect the Directors for the ensuing year; - (d) to approve a non-binding resolution on the approach to executive compensation, or "Say on Pay" - (e) and - (f) to transact such other business as may properly come before the Meeting and any adjournment or postponement thereof.
+- (a) to receive the financial statements for the year ended December 31, 2023 and the auditors' report thereon; - (b) to re-appoint Deloitte LLP, Chartered Professional Accountants as the auditors of the Company for the ensuing year and to authorize the directors of the Company (the "Directors") to fix their remuneration; - (c) to elect the Directors for the ensuing year; - (d) to approve a non-binding resolution on the approach to executive compensation, or "Say on Pay"; and - (e) to consider and, if deemed advisable, to approve, with or without variation, an ordinary resolution (the "LTIP Resolution"), the full text of which is included in the Circular, approving, ratifying and confirming the unallocated options, restricted share units and deferred share units to be available for issuance under the Company's long-term incentive plan; and - (f) to transact such other business as may properly come before the Meeting and any adjournment or postponement thereof.